wikimedia/wvui/readme.md

     that a comparison of two values is printed like `2.54KB < maxSize 2.6KB (gzip)`.
 If only one number is shown (e.g., `2.54KB (gzip)`), the number has been entered incorrectly.
 -   ⚠️ Warning: values entered must have a leading units position specified.
-Sub-one sizes like `.5 KB` must be written with a leading zero like `0.5 KB` or they will not be pared.
+Sub-one sizes like `.5 KB` must be written with a leading zero like `0.5 KB` or they will not be parsed.
 -   The bundlesize thresholds specify minified gzipped maximums.
 Outputs are minified as part of the build process and gzip is the most common HTTP compression.